Red Oak Public Library

+Open House Invitation for 16 November 2010 - Red Oak, Iowa, Public Library expansion.

 The Red Oak Public Library is located in Red Oak, Iowa, United States.
 Andrew Carnegie accepted the city's application for a grant for $12,500 on November 27, 1906.
 The Chicago architectural firm of Patton & Miller designed the Tudor Revival structure.
 It was dedicated on October 8, 1909.

+26 May 2009 Invitation to Groundbreaking Ceremony for library expansion.

 The two-story building features a side-gable plan, and rustic brick-and-half-timbered style.
 It is somewhat unusual in that its main entrance was at grade.
 The corners are buttresses that rise from the base in a concave curve and disappear into the walls before they emerge above the eaves as parapets.
 A two-story addition was built onto the rear of the building in 1924 to house a new book stack, and another two-story addition was built on the south side to house reading rooms.
-Both additions complement the structure's original design.
+A dedication on 2 October 2010 expanded the library to the north.
+All additions complement the structure's original design.
 The building was individually listed on the National Register of Historic Places in 1983.
 In 2016 it was included as a contributing property in the Red Oak Downtown Historic District.